Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 Buy on Amazon

-There are a few versions of this Hozelock backpack sprayer but the newest versions have been slightly improved with what I think, is a much better innovative nozzle.
-The issue is, they are almost identical.
-Even if you order the older model, they might send the newest model anyway as this is what happened to me.
-I didn’t realise at the time but I’m glad they did.
-I suspect they will slowly phrase out the older model as stock becomes unavailable.
+There are a few versions of this Hozelock backpack sprayer, but the newest versions have been slightly improved with what I think is a much better innovative nozzle.
+The issue is they are almost identical.
+Even if you order the older model, they might send the newest model anyway, as this is what happened to me.
+I didn’t realise at the time, but I’m glad they did.
+I suspect they will slowly phase out the older model as stock becomes unavailable.

-So the model I have is the Hozelock Pulsar Plus Knapsack Sprayer, with the “Pulsar” bit being the only difference in the name and sometimes it’s not even used in the product titles so check carefully before ordering.
-It’s available in a 16 litre version, which is the model I have but you can also get it in a slightly smaller 12 litres as well which may be a more manageable size for some people.
+So, the model I have is the Hozelock Pulsar Plus Knapsack Sprayer.
+The “Pulsar” bit is the only difference in the name, and sometimes, it’s not even used in the product titles, so check carefully before ordering.
+It’s available in a 16-litre version, which is the model I have, but you can also get it in a slightly smaller 12-litre version, which may be a more manageable size for some people.

 So first I will talk a little about the new innovative nozzle as this is how you know you buying the latest improved version which I think is the one you want.

-So with most sprayers, good sprayers anyway, you usually have to change the nozzles to get different spray patterns depending on whether you need a mist or heavier spray.
+So, with most sprayers, suitable sprayers anyway, you usually have to change the nozzles to get different spray patterns depending on whether you need a mist or heavier spray.
 You littery have to unscrew the nozzle, change the inside bit and then re-screw the nozzle back on.
 However, I think the rotating nozzle on this model is excellent.
-You simply turn the nozzle and select numbers 1, 2 or 3 to adjust the spray pattern, absolutly brilliant design, no more losing the noozles.
+You turn the nozzle and select numbers 1, 2 or 3 to adjust the spray pattern, absolutly brilliant design, no more losing the noozles.

-On the lance itself which is very well made, there is also a pressure regular (the red part on the picture above) that keep the pressure at the lance at 1 bar.
-Now, this just keeps the pressure consistent and it gives a much more even spray so you get a much more even application that in turn, gives better results and helps avoid over application.
+On the very well-made lance itself, there is also a pressure regular (the red part in the picture above) that keeps the pressure at the lance at 1 bar.
+Now, this just keeps the pressure consistent, and it gives a much more even spray, so you get a much more even application, which in turn gives better results and helps avoid overapplication.

-In terms of using the sprayer and comfort, it has a large substantial handle for keeping the tank pressurised and this works well.
-I’ve had no issues with this at all, it doesn’t take long to pressurise the tank and minimal pumping afterwards to keep it pressurised.
-If you have ever used cheap sprayers you will know you need to consistently keep pumping like made to maintain the pressure.
+In terms of using the sprayer and comfort, it has a large, substantial handle for keeping the tank pressurised, and this works well.
+I’ve had no issues with this at all.
+It doesn’t take long to pressurise the tank, and there is minimal pumping afterwards to keep it pressurised.
+If you have ever used cheap sprayers, you will know you need to consistently keep pumping like it is made to maintain the pressure.

 It’s comfortable on my back and I also like that it also has padded shoulder straps, as shown above, even the CP Pegler does have padded straps.

 So what really matters is the spray, as mentioned you turn the nozzle to select between 3 different spray patterns.
-I have tried to capture them in the images below but it’s difficult, you should get a good idea of what the sprays are like.
+I have tried to capture them in the images below, but it’s a little difficult, you should get a good idea of what the sprays are like.

 The first spray pattern in more of a mist, this is great for spraying pesticides or fungicides.

-Number 2 is more suited to weedkillers I would say, heavier and applied a heavier spray.
+Number 2 is more suited to weedkillers, I would say, heavier and applied with a heavier spray.

 Number 3 is heaver again, now this is better for spraying patio cleaners than would benefit from a heavier spray.

-So in terms of build quality, I think it’s excellent, no complaints there, everything is well made, very sturdy plastics, metal lance, certainly doesn’t feel cheap like some of the cheaper alternatives.
+So, in terms of build quality, I think it’s excellent.
+I have no complaints.
+Everything is well made, with very sturdy plastics and a metal lance.
+It certainly doesn’t feel cheap like some of the cheaper alternatives.

 Something I do like is the two handled design and this is something that is often overlooked.
 So when you wash it out after use, you fill it with clean water, give it a good swell, run the lance through on spray but when it comes time to empty the water from the container, you need to pick it up pour the water out.

-Now with some models, this is sometimes easier said than done with no easy place to hold the tank properly.
-However, with this model, you have a top handle, which also great for carrying it but you also have a handle under the tank so you can get a firm grip to empty the tank.
+Now, with some models, this is sometimes easier said than done, with no easy place to hold the tank properly.
+However, with this model, you have a top handle, which is also great for carrying it, but you also have a handle under the tank so you can get a firm grip to empty the tank.
 Like I said often overlooked but super useful.

-So when it arrived, there was some simple assembly to do, you need to attach the handle, left or right side, put the lance together but everything just slides and clicks together.
+So when it arrived, there was some simple assembly to do; you needed to attach the handle, left or right side, and put the lance together, but everything slides and clicks together.

-A little tip though, when you need to push the flexible tube onto the lance, put the end of the rubber tube into some boiling water for a few secocns and then push it on.
-Makes life much easier and gives a better seal.
+A little tip, though: when you need to push the flexible tube onto the lance, put the end of the rubber tube into some boiling water for a few seconds and then push it on.
+This makes life much easier and gives a better seal.

-Now one final feature worth mentioning, this model is super easy to store as the handle can be positioned in the upright position, it clicks into place.
-However, the lance also clicks into the handle so everything can be neatly stored.
-This just shows that Hozelock really has tried to think of everything.
+Now, one final feature worth mentioning: this model is super easy to store as the handle can be positioned in the upright position, and it clicks into place.
+However, the lance also clicks on the handle to store everything neatly.
+This shows that Hozelock really has tried to think of everything.

 And finally, this Hozelock sprayer comes with a three-year warranty, perhaps making a statement on its durability.